jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

-Since we are only dealing with discrete finite domains, we can imagine a search tree for our CSP where each undetermined variable creates a branching point such that each branch is one of the possible values we could assign to it.
+Since we are only dealing with discrete finite domains, we can imagine a search tree for our CSP where each undetermined variable creates a branching point where each branch is one of the possible values we could assign to it.
 When we traverse down one of these branches, we are making a guess about the value of this variable, and we propagate this guess to the rest of the network to see if it's valid.
 Sometimes after we propagate a guess, we discover a contradiction, and when that happens we have to backtrack and try another branch instead.

 State-of-the-art [SAT solvers](https://en.wikipedia.org/wiki/SAT_solver) use all sorts of sophisticated techniques for making logical inferences throughout